REVIEW: Dad’s Army @ Northenden Methodist Church

 The cast work well together to serve up a comedy treat and will not disappoint fans of the programme.
 The interplay between Mainwaring and his posh effete Sergeant Wilson, played by Peter Bowers is wonderful.

-And Cyril Walker and David Hunt delight in the roles of doddery veteran Lance Cpl Jones and dour Scotland Private Frazer.
+And Cyril Walker and David Hunt delight in the roles of doddery veteran Lance Cpl Jones and dour Scot, Private Frazer.

 It is a hoot from start to finish and a great night out.